JPinlac/learning-after-bootcamp/README.md

 For hosting, all my sites are handled by nginx which is great for my static sites.
 Nginx also acts as a reverse proxy to Cheers, which uses pm2 to daemonize the Cheers node module.

+Another important thing to support for your sites is SSL encryption.
+It's increasingly important with google giving a page ranking boost to encrypted sites.
+Thankfully Mozilla allows us to acquire SSL certs for free with Let's Encrypt.
+[Here's a good guide to get that setup on a nginx vps like I have setup](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04)

 <br><br><br>

 ### Log